NotesHubApp/Welcome/Welcome note.md

 - Periodic sync of data
 - Fully cross-platform
 - Adaptive UI
-- Git notebooks
-- GitHub notebooks
-- File System notebooks
-- iCloud Drive notebooks
-- Local notebooks (non-syncable)
 - Seamless GitHub integration
-- Notes printing
+- Support of different types of notebooks: Git, GitHub, FileSystem*, iCloud Drive*, etc.
-- Export notes to PDF
+- Printing notes and export to PDF
 - Kanban boards
-- Dark and light themes support
+- Dark mode
 - Markdown preview with scroll sync
 - Move/copy notes across notebooks
 - Attach/upload image file on paste from clipboard
 - Attach/upload an image file from the local disk/storage
 - Convert HTML content to markdown on paste from the clipboard
 - Editor toolbar with all necessary commands (bold, list, table, etc.)
-- Markdown syntax guidance
 - Automatic merge conflicts resolution